Rigdzin Düpa Sādhana

 chöying ngang du tsam ché do

-I set the boundary in the state of dharmadhātu.
+I set the boundary, confining them within the dharmadhātu.

 དྲུག་པ་ཡེ་ཤེས་བྱིན་འབེབས་ནི༔